-- Three of the owners are NOT happy with the weak gross profit percentage that they are seeing for their companies’ first-quarter results.
+BUT three of the four owners are NOT happy with the weak gross profit percentage they see for their first-quarter results.

 Needless to say, each company wants to turn the current situation around as quickly as possible.